-10. Further details and analysis regarding the headlines in the recommendations and Quarter 1 2014-15 performance in general are included in the attached appendix.
-SMB will continue to receive reports based on the measures the Service is taking to stay within tolerance levels and where improvements are required and will report any action required together with details of future performance to the Policy and Resources Committee.
+11. Further details and analysis regarding the headlines in the recommendations and Quarter 1 and 2 2014-15 performance in general are included in the attached appendix.
+SMB will continue to receive reports based on the measures the Service is taking to stay within tolerance levels and where improvements are required and will report any action required together with details of future performance to this Committee.